 If you’re new to email marketing, understanding tagging and segmenting can be confusing, but here is a simple analogy to help you understand it.

-Think of Segmentation like category and tagging like, just tagging your post.
+Think of Segmentation like a category, and tagging like just tagging your post.

-In WordPress, you can create a content category for named social media.
-Under it, you have published content with relevant tagging to social media – SMM, social media tools, Twitter Marketing, Facebook marketing, etc.
+In WordPress, you can create a content category for social media.
+Under it, you have published content with relevant tags for social media (SMM, social media tools, Twitter Marketing, Facebook marketing, etc.).

-If we want to change the “social media” category, we will deal with all tags under that category.
+If we want to change the “social media” category, we will handle all tags under it.
 But what if we want to change just a subsection of that category?

 Let’s say all posts with the tag SMM and Facebook marketing.